 Before getting started with real estate investment, it’s important to understand the types of costs that you’re going to run into.
 Both in terms of the upfront costs as well as the ongoing costs that are easy to overlook.

-Costs of buying an investment property
+What are the costs of buying an investment property?

 The costs of purchasing an investment property can be high and you’ll need to have a decent sum of money put aside to cover those upfront costs if you’re looking to get started with a real estate investment.